kenlck/go-gin-start/README.md

 # go-gin-start

-A starter Go backend API project using Gin, PostgreSQL (pgx), Squirrel, golang-migrate, JWT authentication, bcrypt password hashing, and godotenv for configuration.
+A starter Go backend API project using Gin, PostgreSQL (pgx), Squirrel, Atlas for migrations, JWT authentication, bcrypt password hashing, and godotenv for configuration.

 ## Features

 - JWT-based authentication with login endpoint
 - Password hashing and validation using bcrypt
 - Middleware to protect routes using JWT
-- Automatic migration on app startup using golang-migrate
+- Database migrations managed with Atlas
 - Loads `DATABASE_URL` and `JWT_SECRET` from `.env`
 - Multi-stage Dockerfile for containerized builds